jagatjeevan/react-setup/README.md

 ###### Component Names
 - Component names are Sentence case.
 App, Dashboard, etc.
-- Rest are small case.
+- Rest are camel case.

 ###### Fixme
 - Yarn deletes the .yml file required for sasslint.
 Hence not using yarn